RocketChat/docs-old/administrator-guides/permissions/README.md

 A `Role` is a set of permissions that can be given to users.
 Rocket.Chat already comes with a set of default roles that can be edited.
 You can also create new roles for users.

 When someone is registered in a Rocket.Chat server, it will normally receive the `user`.
-If the user is a bot or a guest from a livechat channel, it can receive different roles.
-Also the first user of a server always receives the role of `admin`.
+If the user is a bot or a guest from a live chat channel, it can receive different roles.
+Also, the first user of a server always receives the role of `admin`.

 Roles can have different scopes.
-Currently we have two scopes `Global` and `Rooms`.
-The permissions of the `Global` roles are valid for the whole server, while the `Rooms` roles only applies to individual channels, where a user have to be elected to that role in that channel.
+Currently, we have two scopes `Global` and `Rooms`.
+The permissions of the `Global` roles are valid for the whole server, while the `Rooms` roles only apply to individual channels, where a user have to be elected to that role in that channel.

-An example of `Global` role would be an `admin`, that have permissions valid for the whole server, while a `moderator` that have a `Rooms` role would have permissions only in a channel that they were elected for that role.
+An example of `Global` role would be an `admin`, that have permissions valid for the whole server, while a `moderator` that has a `Rooms` role would have permissions only in a channel that they were elected for that role.

 Also, by default roles are shown as little tags on the side of a username on messages.